top of page

 Student Recruitment Grant, Carolina Center for Jewish Studies, UNC-Chapel Hill (2019)

-Scholarship Recipient, Young Farmer's Conference, Stone Barnes Center for Food and Agriculture (2016)
+Grant Recipient, Young Farmer's Conference, Stone Barnes Center for Food and Agriculture (2016)

-Scholarship Recipient, Southern Foodways Alliance Oral History Workshop (2016)
+Grant Recipient, Southern Foodways Alliance Oral History Workshop (2016)

 Grant Recipient, Dean's Award for Graduating Seniors, New York University (2016)